vlourme/vintedpy/README.md

 1. Install dependencies: `pip3 install -r requirements.txt`
 2. Start the bot: `python3 main.py`

+If you want to stop the bot, you can just press **CTRL+C** once.
+Don't spam **CTRL+C**, it may take a few seconds before it completely stop because of the background thread used to sync items.

 *Note:* The bot will run on main thread, if the connection to the server closes, the bot will end.
 You can use `screen` or `jobs` to handle this.

 ### Docker installation
 You must have docker installed.